shubhtuls/factored3d/docs/Installation.md

 # Installation Instructions

 Two overall comments:
 * The rendering of the results depends on blender.
 We provide a version, but if you have issues where the renderings don't show up or where the script cannot read the result images, you may have to compile blender and provide a bpy.so file that matches your precise system configuration.
+See [here](https://wiki.blender.org/index.php/User:Ideasman42/BlenderAsPyModule) for information about how to do this.
 * You should run each of these commands in the main root directory.

 ### We recommend using virtualenv: